Non-Negative Matrix Factorization for 2D-XAS Images of Lithium Ion Batteries: Introduction

-In this study, to remove the common background signal from the 2D-XAS data of the model composite electrode, we obtained difference spectra by subtracting X-ray absorption spectrum of a reference material from 2D-XAS data in a preprocessing step.
-As the reference material, Li$_{0.5}$CoO$_{2}$ was used because it has small structural deformation by the Li content variation \cite{RN1483}, and it corresponds to the fully charged state of the Li-ion battery.
-Subsequently, we applied a modified orthogonal NMF (ONMF) to the difference spectra \cite{RN1492,RN1486}.
-The modified ONMF we propose here imposes column orthogonality on one side's nonnegative factor matrix representing spatial domain structures, but it relaxes the non-negativity restriction on the other side's factor matrix representing the spectra because the difference spectra take signed real values.
-Furthermore, we estimated the number of spatial domains with different spectral profiles by determining the rank of the factor matrices of the modified ONMF using bi-cross-validation \cite{RN1487}.
-After decomposing the 2D-XAS data into spatial domains and their corresponding spectra, we performed spectral decomposition of the separated X-ray absorption spectra of the respective domains using Bayesian spectroscopy and found that the spectral features of some decomposed spectral components differ in the individual domains \cite{RN1490,RN1494,RN1489}.
-Hence, this development gives us a means to gain a better understanding of the physical factors for governing electrochemical reaction inhomogeneity in the near future.
+In this paper, instead of removing the background signal, the reference signal including the background signal is removed from the 2D-XAS data.
+In a preprocessing step, we obtain difference spectra by subtracting the X-ray absorption spectrum of a reference material from 2D-XAS data.
+Li$_{0.5}$CoO$_{2}$ is used as the reference material, which corresponds to a fully charged state~\cite{RN1483}.
+Subsequently, we apply a one-sided orthogonal NMF (ONMF) to the difference spectra \cite{Park06one-sidednon-negative,RN1492,RN1486}.
+The one-sided ONMF we propose here imposes column orthogonality on one side's nonnegative factor matrix representing spatial domain structures, but it relaxes the non-negativity restriction on the other side's factor matrix representing the spectra because the difference spectra take signed real values.
+Furthermore, we estimate the number of spatial domains with different spectral profiles by determining the rank of the factor matrices of the one-sided ONMF by using bi-cross-validation \cite{RN1487}.